 Alfred Maseng became the country's fifth president in Apr., 2004, but he was removed from office the following month.
 After parliamentary elections in July, Serge Vohor became prime minister for a second time, and in August, Kalkot Mataskelekele was elected president.
 Vohor's government fell in Dec., 2004, after government ministers resigned over actions he had taken without consulting with them; Ham Lini succeeded him.

 Elections in 2008 brought a new governing coalition, with Natapei again as prime minister, into office.
-Natapei revamped his coalition extensively in 2009 to remain in power but was ousted in no-confidence vote in Dec., 2010.
-Sato Kilman succeeded him.
+In 2009, Iolu Johnson Abil was elected president.
+Natapei was ousted in no-confidence vote in Dec., 2010, and Sato Kilman succeeded him.
 Kilman was ousted four months later and Vohor replaced him, but in May, 2011, the no-confidence vote was declared unconstitutional and Kilman restored to office.
 In June, Kilman's election also was voided.
 Natapei became prime minister pending a new vote, in which Kilman was reelected.
-Kilman remained prime minister after the Oct., 2012, elections.
-Meanwhile, Iolu Johnson Abil was elected president in Sept., 2009.
+Kilman remained prime minister after the 2012 elections but resigned prior to a no-confidence vote in Mar., 2013.
+Moana Carcasses succeeded him.